top of page

 Enterprise Resource Planning (ERP) Systems: Integrated software platforms like SAP, Oracle, and Microsoft Dynamics that manage all aspects of a company's operations, including financial accounting.

 Xero: Cloud-based accounting software offering real-time financial data access.
+Popular for small to medium sized businesses.

 General Ledger: